BaselLaserMouse/LaserControl/README.md

 * v0.14.00 - AOM GUI reads from model.
 Saves and loads settings.
 * v0.15.00 - AOM GUI sets values in model.
 * v0.16.00 - AOM GUI is talking to ScanImage via SI-hookable Laser GUI.
 * v0.16.50 - Link to ScanImage for laser control is working.
+Test in simulated mode.
+* v0.17.50 - Working with real ScanImage.